KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/motion/fade_out.rst

 .. rubric:: Description

 This effect/filter fades out the source similar to the :doc:`Wipe </compositing/transitions/wipe>` transition.
 A checkbox switches to fade from black.
-It used to be called "Fade from Black".
+It used to be called "Fade to Black".

 This effect does not have keyframes but a slider controlling the duration of the fade.